-NSClient++ API
+NSClient++ REST API

 NSClient++ provides its own HTTP API which can be enabled with the WEBServer module.